 6.3.2 Linking Discussions to Placement Reflective Practice

 The presentation also included some reflections on the Practice Based placements, which explored service demands for community DNs.
 While the placements were not research-orientated, the Company partner was interested in a shared understanding of the demand for DN services.
 As the Vanguard Method is being applied to explore these, a discussion point during the presentation shared examples of communications received by the DNs.
 In doing so, attendees concurred that examples given reflected their knowledge of demands on community nursing services.
+As stated previously, this information does not have ethical permission to be included in discussions of the KEE in this thesis.

 6.4 CHAPTER SUMMARY